Jan Švankmajer

-Jan Švankmajer (born 4 September 1934) is a Czech retired AN7 filmmaker, animator, writer, playwright and artist.
+Jan Švankmajer (born 4 September 1934) is a retired AN7 Czech filmmaker, animator, writer, playwright and artist.
 He draws and makes free graphics, collage, ceramics, tactile objects and assemblages.
 In the early 1960s, he explored informel, which later became an important part of the visual form of his animated films.
 He is a leading representative of late Czech surrealism.
 In his film work, he created an unmistakable and quite specific style, determined primarily by a compulsively unorthodox combination of externally disparate elements.
 The anti-artistic nature of this process, based on collage or assemblage, functions as a meaning-making factor.
 The author himself claims that the intersubjective communication between him and the viewer works only through evoked associations, and his films fulfil their subversive mission only when, even in the most fantastic moments, they look like a record of reality.
 Some of the works he created together with his wife Eva Švankmajerová.